 Notification of Lawsuit Letter

-Use this letter to notify of a Credit Bureau of your intent to sue them.
+Use this letter to notify credit bureau of your intent to sue.

 The following is a sample letter informing a credit reporting agency that you have filed suit against them.
 Make sure to edit this one carefully to include all of your correct information.
 Some of the language in this letter was from an identity theft case so you will have to tailor the verbiage to fit your situation.
 You will also want to provide them with a copy of the filed lawsuit.